-If you pay with a check but your check is returned for non-sufficient funds (i.e., bounces) Home Depot will charge you a fee of $75.
-You won’t be able to pay with a check again until both the fee is paid and the check clears.
+If you pay with a check but your check that is returned (i.e., bounces), The Home Depot may charge a fee; representatives were unable to confirm the exact fee amount.
+You also won’t be able to pay with a check again until both the fee is paid and the check clears.

-For a returned or bounced check Lowes will charge you a fee of $20.
-While the bounced check is pending, your ability to pay with checks will be suspended.
+For a returned or bounced check Lowes will charge you a fee of around $20.
+While the bounced check is pending, the store will suspend your ability to pay with checks.
 If you have outstanding checks with Lowes, they will not process any returns for purchases made with checks.
 Once you’ve paid the fee and your check is cleared, you will be able to pay with checks again.